codingSIM/codingSIM/README.md

-# I'm Sorana
+# I'm Sorana 💻

-I am curious about everything and I like solving problems.
-I love table tennis and making lists, to keep in shape and keep organised respectively.
+I am curious about everything and I enjoy solving problems 📊.
+I love playing table tennis 🏓 and building Lego 🏗️.

 Check out my website here:
 * [My portfolio](https://soranaioanamarin.com/)

-## My main projects
+## My current project

-1. [Ant Map](https://antmap.online) - A second iteration is under development and will be focused on maintaining personal markers (CRUD - API), it will also use Leaflet and OpenStreetMaps instead of Google Maps API.
-2. [Weekado](https://github.com/codingSIM/weekado) - a php productivity app, based on the Indistractable model by Nir Eyal.
-Weekado 2 in progress.
-3. [Portativ 2](https://soranaioanamarin.com/projects/portativ2/index.html) | [Repo](https://github.com/codingSIM/Portativ2) - a music tracker created using javascript.
-4. [Chalk](http://doc.gold.ac.uk/www/118/game/?uuid=smari003) - a 2D platformer game with chalk-like mechanics - The Game Project - Hall of Fame
+[Ant Map](https://antmap.online) - passion project to help me keep track of interesting places I've been to.
+A full stack (LAMP) web-app using AJAX for dynamicity and Leaflet/OpenStreetMap for the mapping aspect.
+Check it out!

 ## Currently
 Am looking for a start in tech.
+Interested in software development.

 ## Contact
 If you have any feedback for any of my projects or would like to get in touch please don't hesitate to contact me: